gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 #### Common words
 Backpropagation look back (bp_look_back): The number of words the model will look back at while training.
-If set to 5, the model will look at the last 4 words and use them to predict the next one.
+If set to 5, the model will look at the last 4 words and use them to predict the next one.</br>
+Hidden state: The special part with recurrent networks is the hidden state, which saves information from past training and uses the information to hopefully generate legitimate sentences.
 </br></br>

 ## Important parameters in setupvariables.py